« Back to Results

 Levy Institute and Bard College

 The creation of the Banking Union, set to be an integrated financial framework for the Eurozone, can be better understood in the light of the prevailing conflictual national interests in the context of the Great Financial Crisis.
-Member states who had been severely hit by the crisis wanted a risk sharing mechanism to curb national financial instability and protect their public finances.
-Core member states, that were less open to any form of risk mutualization, benefited from a more advantageous distribution of bargaining power that ended up shaping the new set of rules and institutions.
-This paper discusses whether the resulting current structure of the Banking Union is able to meet its announced purposes of financial stability and improved integration; or if it will, instead, deepen the structural flaws of the European Union.
-With the material interests and relative power of member states as background, the analysis focuses on one of the Banking Union’s four pillars – the Single Resolution Mechanism (SRM) – to argue that its framework, when combined with the strict conditionality imposed by the European State Aid regime, is likely to undermine the ultimate goals of financial stability and enhanced convergence at the European level.
+Member states who had been severely hit by the crisis wanted a risk sharing mechanism to curb national financial instability and protect their public finances, while core member states were less open to any form of risk mutualization but benefited from a more advantageous distribution of bargaining power.
+Despite of the intergovernmental forces that are at play in the making of the Banking Union, this paper views the obtained designs as part of a larger process of governing through financial markets, where the European policy-makers resort to market-based instruments and policies for governance purposes.
+It discusses whether the resulting current structure of the Banking Union is able to meet its announced purposes of financial stability and improved integration; or if it will, instead, deepen the structural flaws of the European Union.
+The analysis focuses on one of the Banking Union’s three pillars – the Single Resolution Mechanism (SRM) – to argue that its framework, when combined with the strict conditionality imposed by the European State Aid regime, is likely to undermine the ultimate goals of financial stability and enhanced convergence at the European level.
 Implemented by mid 2014, the SRM is an intergovernmental scheme that resolves or restructures failing banks within the Eurozone.
 The new legislation, which includes the Bank Recovery and Resolution Directive, establishes strict rules for bail-in and resolution, whereas the State Aid regime prevents other forms of sovereign intervention in the banking system.
-Apart from the important issue of undemocratic governance of the EMU, such framework, which forces ailing banks into liquidation or a quick selling process, might have two outcomes.
+Apart from the important issue of undemocratic governance of the EMU, such framework, which forces ailing banks into liquidation or a quick selling process, might have two harmful outcomes for financial stability.

-With near-zero policy rates having become the norm in many advanced economies, the focus of attention to long-term bond yields has strengthened considerably.
-The unconventional monetary policy decision by the Bank of Japan (BOJ) in September 2016 to explicitly target the 10-year Japanese government bond (JGB) yield institutionalises this process – by effectively by creating a new monetary policy yield curve anchor.
-In this paper, we study the impact the creation of this new focal point has had on the yield curve as a whole.
-More specifically, we investigate how JGB benchmark maturities ranging from 1 to 30 years has affected other benchmark maturities over time.
-We find that the 10-year bond strengthened its role as a transmitter of shocks in 2016.
-Interestingly, however, the effect was relatively short-lived.
-The results suggest that once financial market participants anchored their expectations of the 10-year JGB yield to the new BOJ target, the attention merely shifted towards even longer maturities (15-years and beyond).
+With near-zero policy rates becoming the norm in many advanced economies, the focus on long-term bond yields has strengthened considerably.
+The unconventional monetary policy decision by the Bank of Japan (BOJ) in September 2016 to explicitly target the 10-year Japanese government bond (JGB) yield institutionalised this process – by effectively creating a new monetary policy focal point.
+In this paper, we study the importance of such focal points.
+Empirically, we also investigate how JGB benchmark maturities ranging from 1 to 30 years has affected other benchmark maturities over time.
+We find that the 10-year bond, indeed, became more influential in 2016.
+However, the effect was surprisingly short-lived.
+The results suggest that once financial market participants anchored their expectations of the 10-year JGB yield to the new BOJ target, the attention merely shifted towards even longer maturities.
+Contrary to the logic of the monetary transmission mechanism, we also find the short end of the yield curve has been an absorber, rather than transmitter, of influence during the last decades.

 Keynesian Models of the Long-Term Interest Rate